sohmeiling/Workshop_M_Connect/README.md

 ## Workshop Day
 You will have installed the [PsychoPy3](https://www.psychopy.org/download.html) (v2021.1.0 onwards) and have registered for a [free Pavlovia account](https://gitlab.pavlovia.org/users/sign_in).

-The workshop will be conducted on Zoom and you should receive the zipped `materials` folder before the workshop.
+The workshop will be conducted on Zoom and you should receive the zipped `materials` [zipped folder <i class="fa fa-download"></i> ](https://github.com/sohmeiling/Practical_Stroop/archive/refs/heads/main.zip) folder before the workshop.
 Please unzip the folder and save the unzipped folder in your `Desktop` (**Important!** It is not advisable to save the folder in a cloud storage such as OneDrive or DropBox.)

-You can also download the materials from the top of this page.
-Go to Code -> Download as zip

 Today, we will cover:
 - **First Block**